xiaohutai/bolt-hierarchicalroutes/README.md

 ignored.

 Make sure a record exists only once in the menu tree.
 There is no guarantee that this extension will behave as intended if you don't.
+Currently, there is a setting `overwrite-duplicates` that allows you to always or never overwrite existing items.

 ## Configuration